Skip to Content

 My version is NOT that korma!
 My perfect chicken korma is light and fragrant with a thick tart yoghurt "gravy".

-In many ways it is similar to a chicken passanda.
+In many ways, it is similar to a chicken passanda.

-The first Indian chef to receive a Michelin star and the owner of a restaurant that I consider to be one of the best I that have ever eaten in, ‘Benares’!
+The first Indian chef to receive a Michelin star and the owner of a restaurant that I consider to be one of the best I have ever eaten in, 'Benares'!

 This recipe reduces the amount of cream usually used and sticks with yoghurt.
 This adds a delicious tartness to the fragrant spices in the silky korma sauce.